KV Cache Offloading for Context-Intensive Tasks: Context-Intensive Tasks

 \subsection{Text2JSON: Multiple Needles in the Wild}

-Note that context-intensive tasks are not necessarily ``hard'' problems on the model itself.
-To decouple context-intensity from other LLM capabilities, we gather a new dataset of context-intensive problems inspired by a popular production use case: extracting structured information from bulk text.
-Our benchmark is inspired by (production) real-world use cases where the LLM is used to extract structured JSON data from large documents and websites.
-For our benchmark Text2JSON, we gather 500 samples from 4 data extraction tasks: doctor profiles, organization records, movie reviews, and product cards.
-To preserve privacy, the real user data is replaced with LLM-generated facts of similar structure.
+To decouple context-intensity from other LLM capabilities, we gather a new dataset of context-intensive problems inspired by a popular production use case: extracting structured knowledge from unstructured text~\cite{yates-etal-2007-textrunner,ReVerb2011,cui-etal-2018-neural} using LLMs~\cite{josifoski-etal-2022-genie,Dagdelen2024,Xu2024}.
+This covers a broad range of applications in search engines, chat personalization, social media, legal document analysis, and others.
+While not the most ``exciting'' use case, knowledge extraction has seen wide practical use~\cite{goel_langextract_2026,instructor_567labs_2026,shcherbak_contextgem_2025}.
+For our Text2JSON benchmark, we gather 500 samples from across 4 data extraction tasks: product specifications, medical professionals, organization records and movies.

+To preserve privacy, the real user data is replaced with LLM-generated facts that mimic real-world structure (with privacy moderation).
 The problems vary between 10.0K and 63.5K tokens (gpt2) with an average length of 20.1K.
+We deliberately chose long but not extreme context lengths so we decouple context intensity from raw length.
 The ground-truth JSON answer contains 3-20 entries (info dictionaries), each with multiple keys and values.
-To facilitate reproducibility, we avoid LLM-as-a-Judge~\cite{zheng2023llm-as-a-judge}.
-Instead, we compare each individual items via exact match and report IoU (Intersection over Union) accuracy.
-Additional details on Text2JSON dataset construction and evaluation are provided in Appendix~\ref{app:text2json_construction}.
+To facilitate reproducibility, we avoid LLM-as-a-Judge~\cite{zheng2023llm-as-a-judge}: instead, we compare each individual item via exact match and report IoU (Intersection over Union) accuracy.
+Additional details on dataset curation and evaluation are in Appendix~\ref{app:text2json_construction}.